 The ﬁrst Democrat elected after the Civil War, Grover Cleveland was the only president to leave the White House and then return for a second term later.

-One of nine children of a Presbyterian minister, Cleveland was born in New Jersey in 1837.
+One of nine children of a Presbyterian minister, Cleveland was born on March 18, 1837 in Caldwell, New Jersey.
 He was raised in upstate New York.
 As a lawyer in Buffalo, he became notable for his single-minded concentration upon whatever task faced him.
 At 44, he emerged into a political prominence that carried him to the White House in three years.
 Running as a reformer, he was elected mayor of Buffalo in 1881, and later, governor of New York.

-Cleveland won the presidency with the support of Democrats and reform Republicans, the “Mugwumps,”who disliked the record of his opponent James G. Blaine of Maine.
+Cleveland won the presidency with the support of Democrats and reform-minded Republicans, the “Mugwumps,” who disliked his opponent James G. Blaine of Maine.

 Cleveland vigorously pursued a policy barring special favors to any economic group.
 Vetoing a bill to appropriate $10,000 to distribute seed grain among drought-stricken farmers in Texas, he wrote: “federal aid in such cases encourages the expectation of paternal care on the part of the government and weakens the sturdiness of our national character.”

 He also vetoed many private pension bills to Civil War veterans whose claims were fraudulent.
-When Congress, pressured by the Grand Army of the Republic, passed a bill granting pensions for disabilities not caused by military service, Cleveland vetoed it, too.
+When Congress, pressured by the Grand Army of the Republic, passed a bill granting pensions for disabilities not caused by military service, Cleveland vetoed that as well.
+Until the administration of Franklin Roosevelt, Cleveland issued more vetoes than any other president in history.

 He angered the railroads by ordering an investigation of western lands they held by government grant.
 He forced them to return 81,000,000 acres.
 He also signed the Interstate Commerce Act, the ﬁrst law attempting federal regulation of the railroads.